jfspps/howtos/DataStructuresAndAlgorithmsinC++/3_Classes_in_C++.md

 ### Virtual functions

 Late binding is enabled via __virtual functions__ come in.
 Virtual functions are functions which, when defined as such, signal to the compiler to that it should apply dynamic linkage to the method.
+The instance will access its own definition of the function, not any base class before it.

 Strictly speaking, the `virtual` keyword is only required in the base class.

 ```cpp
 class BaseClass